Logo

 Mostly tar with rough patches, narrow in stretches

-The standard approach.
+The standard approach, and the only approach from November to May when Kunzum Pass is closed.
 NH 5, the old Hindustan Tibet road, hugs the Sutlej and then the Spiti river.
 Expect single lane sections, some genuinely rough patches around Pooh, and occasional waits for road work.
 The last climb up to Nako from the highway is short but steep, with switchbacks.

 Fuel stop: Reckong Peo and Pooh